johnnyfreeman/revolver/README.md

 If Revolver has been beneficial to you and you'd like to give back, there are a few ways you can contribute.

 * If troubleshooting is your thing, you could help [track down issues](https://github.com/johnnyfreeman/revolver/issues).
 If you're feeling really generous: [fork the development branch](https://github.com/revolverjs/revolverjs/tree/development), fix, and pull!
+(Here's our [build process](https://github.com/revolverjs/revolverjs#build-process))
 * If you're someone who is great with documentation, bless your heart, I could sure use your help!
 Just fork [revolverjs/revolverjs.github.io](https://github.com/revolverjs/revolverjs.github.io), add your changes, and pull.
 * If you have a great idea to make revolver better or have a bug to report, by all means, [report that mother](https://github.com/johnnyfreeman/revolver/issues)!
 * Revolver.js is free and always will be!
 But any donations made to the continued development of the project are more helpful than you might think.

+## Build Process

+Revolver uses [Grunt](http://gruntjs.com/) and a few Grunt packages to automatically compile the CoffeeScript to JS, minify, and create a source map for each JS file.

+To install these tools you must have Node.js and NPM already installed.
+Then run `npm install` to install Grunt and it's packages, and run `grunt` to start the watch server.
+Leave the terminal window running in the background while you make changes to [/coffee/revolver.coffee](https://github.com/revolverjs/revolverjs/blob/master/coffee/revolver.coffee)